AzuraCast/AzuraRelay/README.md

 ### System Requirements

-- A 64-bit x86 (x86_64) CPU (ARM devices, like the Raspberry Pi 3/4, are not supported.)
+- A 64-bit x86 (x86_64) CPU or ARM64 CPU (like the Raspberry Pi 3/4)
 - 512MB or greater of RAM
-- 20GB or greater of hard drive space
+- 10GB or greater of hard drive space

-For Linux hosts, the `sudo`, `curl` and `git` packages should be installed before installing .
+For Linux hosts, the `sudo`, `curl` and `git` packages should be installed before installing.
 Most Linux distributions include these packages already.

 ### Installing